MatthiasCarnein/jpegToolbox/README.md

 This R-package provides various implementations of the JPEG image compression algorithm.
  Most importantly, an interface to the popular libjpeg library is available.
-The package ships with pre-compiled libraries of libjpeg versions 6b, 8d and 9a for both Windows and Unix.
+The package ships with pre-compiled libraries of libjpeg versions 6b, 8d and 9a for Windows.
  In addition, the entire lossy compression pipeline is implemented in R for easy debugging as well as in C++ with interfaces to R for faster computation speed.

 ## Installation